Golf Carts and Road Safety / Golf Course Safety

 - Brakes should be checked for proper operation.

-- The operator needs to check for indication of battery fluid leaks such as wet spots under the unit.
+- The operator needs to check for an indication of battery fluid leaks such as wet spots under the unit.

 - Check that steering is normal.